hero background image

 Delivery optimization

-Machine learning in retail and ecommerce facilitates product distribution via delivery optimization solutions.
-They process data from prior cases and suggest the best expedition methods and conditions (such as free or one-day delivery) according to customer expectations.
+Machine learning in retail and ecommerce facilitates product distribution via delivery optimization solutions that process data from prior orders and suggest the best expedition methods and conditions (such as free or one-day delivery) based on customer needs.
 As for actual shipping, the process can be accelerated through machine learning-based route planning.
 These solutions analyze real-time traffic data, weather conditions, and drivers' experience and performance to recommend the fastest route.

 Benefits